(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 How do I store these chocolate chip truffles?

-I like to store my chocolate chip truffles in the fridge for up to 1 week (storing them in the fridge helps to keep the chocolate from melting).
+I like to store my chocolate chip truffles in the fridge for up to 1 week.
 You can also store them in the freezer for long term storage.
 They’ll last for 2-3 months in the freezer.

 Looking for some other edible cookie dough recipes?